Do you want to learn German? Or, worse…do you have to learn German?

 - Read the news.
 Start off with Nachrichtenleicht and then move on to the Tagesschau after you’ve advanced.

-- Don’t slack on writing.
+- Don’t slack on writing practice.
 Even if your teacher makes the writing exercises in your book optional, consider them mandatory for yourself.

 C1: Advanced German